-The reason for the inclination of the bell tower is due to the pillars used in the base of the building, which over time began to sag to one side.
+The reason for the inclination of the bell tower is due to the pillars used at the base of the building, which over time began to sag to one side.
 By the 1970s the structure was stabilized, stopping the threat; today the bell tower is quite safe and is part of one of the many curiosities that you can find on the island.

 9. Walk around Baldassarre Galuppi Square

 The only square on the island of Burano is called Piazza Baldassarre Galuppi.
-It is a large open space dominated by several important buildings: the church of San Martino Vescovo, the lace museum, the Santa Barbara Chapel and the town hall building.
+It is a large open space dominated by several important buildings: the church of San Martino Vescovo, the lace museum, the Santa Barbara Chapel and the town hall.
 In the middle of the square we find the traditional well (as in most Venetian squares), you will also find the flagpole of St. Mark and the statue of Baldassarre Galuppi himself.